Computes the bin for a value using the provided lower bounds.

 BinRange([Income], 100000, 500000)

-• Evaluates all values in the column income, and categorizes them based on the provided lower bounds.
-Incomes less than 100,000 will be placed in bin 1; incomes 100,000 – 499,999 will be placed in bin 2; incomes 500,000 and greater will be placed in bin 3.
+Evaluates all values in the column income, and categorizes them based on the provided lower bounds.
+Incomes less than 100,000 are placed in bin 1; incomes 100,000 – 499,999 are placed in bin 2; incomes 500,000 and greater are placed in bin 3.